 Additional specialized equipment

-My travel costs to the meeting point
+Travel expenses of the trainer to the meeting point

 All taxes